Glubochek

-Glubochek, Ukraine, is the site of an ancient mega-settlement belonging to the Cucuteni–Trypillia culture dating to 4000 BC.
+Glubochek, or Hlybochok (Глибочок), is a site of an ancient mega-settlement belonging to the Cucuteni–Trypillia culture dating to 4000 BC in Ukraine.
 The settlement was for the time very large, covering an area of 132 hectares.
 This proto-city is just one of 2,440 Cucuteni-Trypillia settlements discovered so far in Moldova and Ukraine.
 194 (8%) of these settlements had an area of more than 10 hectares between 5000-2700 BC and more than 29 settlements had an area in the range of 10to450 hectares.